 He answered, ‘These are the horns that scattered Judah, so that no one could raise his head, but the craftsmen have come to frighten them, to cast down the horns of the nations that have lifted up their horn against the land of Judah to scatter it.’
 Zechariah 2:1-4 (TLV)

-The first three empires, Babylon, Medo-Persia, and Greece were defeated and incorporated into the empire that followed it.
-These were three of the four victorious “craftsmen” sent by the Lord to punish the previous empire because of what they had done to God’s people.
+The first three empires, Babylon, Medo-Persia, and Greece, were each defeated by and incorporated into the next empire that followed them.
+These were some of the four victorious “craftsmen” sent by the Lord to punish the previous empire, because of what they had done to His people, Judah.

-In the case of the fourth empire, Rome, it was never conquered by an outsider, but fell apart from within.
-Its remnants survive today in the form of its descendant countries and their former colonies.
-Scripture tells us that there will be another attempt to reunify that nation of iron in the end times, ten nations led by the Antichrist, corresponding to the ten iron and clay toes in Nebuchadnezzar’s dream in Daniel 2.
-But this final world government will be defeated by the fourth craftsman, the Lord Jesus Christ, as He brings in the kingdom of Heaven to reign over the earth forever.
+In the case of the fourth empire, Rome, it never was completely conquered by an outside entity, but collapsed from within and broke into multiple pieces.
+Its remnants survive to this day, in the form of countries descended from the Roman Empire, and their subsequent colonies.
+Scripture tells us that, one day, there will be another attempt to reunify that empire of iron in the end times, ten nations to be led by the Antichrist, corresponding to the ten iron and clay toes in Nebuchadnezzar’s dream, as found in Daniel 2.
+But this final world government will be defeated by the fourth “craftsman”, the Lord Jesus Christ, who will return to earth to bring in the kingdom of Heaven and to reign over it, forever.

-As God had told Abram (later renamed Abraham) at the beginning, when he was first called out to initiate a chosen people:
+As God told Abraham at the beginning, when the Lord first called out a chosen people to Himself:

 to make your name great so that you may be a blessing.